 Fire Extinguishers At Work

-This self-paced online training course covers workplace fire extinguishers, including the A, B, C and D types of fire extinguishing agents.
+This self-paced online course covers workplace fire extinguishers, including the A, B, C and D types of fire extinguishing agents.

 Upon completion you should be able to:

 - List and understand the different types of extinguishing agents

 - Operate all basic types of extinguishers and the technique for safe use

 Who Will Benefit

 Anyone whose job involves designing, reviewing, evaluating or installing fire protection systems, including: designers, installers, engineers, electrical contractors, technicians, project managers, fire marshals, and architects.